Our Directors are:-

 - Loss of business and goodwill which was the most difficult area to assess.

-Our usual involvement in matrimonial eases is where a private company is one of the major assets and income source and the company has to be valued and the ability to extract income or capital assessed, sometimes looking for disappearing income or funds.
+Our usual involvement in matrimonial cases is where a private company is one of the major assets and income source and the company has to be valued and the ability to extract income or capital needs to be assessed, sometimes looking for disappearing income or funds.

-We had an unusual case acting for the widow and second wife of a wealthy businessman who had died.
+This was an unusual case where the widow and second wife of a wealthy businessman had died.
 She was left with relatively little, partly by the terms of his will and partly by actions of his children in relation to the family business, pension rights and trusts.
 Action was taken under the Inheritance Provision Act.

 Acting for the Claimant, we had to value the company, investigate the dealings on the pension scheme and on the trusts, arrive at the effective total value of his assets for the purposes of the Act, advise on the tax situation and how matters could most efficiently be dealt with, so that a fair share for the widow could be assessed.
 We were able to show that this was £16m and were told by our instructing Lawyers that our report was a bombshell to the Defendants and their Lawyers.
 The matter was settled at Mediation with the widow receiving a fair settlement.

-This was a Crown Court fraud trial relating to a director of a construction company, accused of fraud against a major supplier and customer, in conjunction with a director of that company.
+This case was a Crown Court fraud trial relating to a director, minority shareholder accused of fraud against a major supplier and customer, in conjunction with a director of that company.
 The other director had already been convicted of fraud against his international company.

-After a fairly grueling cross examination our evidence was upheld and the Defendant cleared.
+A fairly grueling cross examination but our evidence was upheld and the Defendant cleared.

 He pleaded guilty so that the case was all about the level of compensation to the insurance company and the Confiscation Order under the Proceeds of Crime Act (POCA).
 The prosecution claimed that the Defendant should pay both £4.5m compensation and £5.5 confiscation, with the bonds being worth some £4.5m and using his other assets, property and investments to pay the balance.